 Ectopic pregnancies are frequently diagnosed prior to the routine 12-week scan.
 Women are likely to suspect that something is wrong prior to diagnosis because of their symptoms and the need for an early scan and/or blood tests.
-Nonetheless, parents may still be shocked at the diagnosis of ectopic pregnancy and know very little about the condition.
+Some find out that they are pregnant and it is ectopic at the same time, which can add to the shock.
+Parents may still be shocked at the diagnosis of ectopic pregnancy and know very little about the condition.
 Women may be scared for their wellbeing and by the prospect of facing their own mortality, frightened about treatment and anxious about future fertility.

 Importantly, in among the physical care needed in treating an ectopic pregnancy, the possible emotional toll for a couple should not be overlooked.
+A range of emotions and reactions may surface, whether a pregnancy was planned or unplanned.
 Women experiencing ectopic pregnancy often consider the condition to be distinct to miscarriage and, in recognition of this, care should be taken not to conflate the two conditions.